Issuing of Planning Directive No. 6 – Exemption and Standards for Visitor Accommodation in Planning Schemes

 Download a summary of the new requirements for Visitor Accommodation Advice on PD6 - Exemption and Standards for Visitor Accommodation (pdf, 220.9 KB)

-To find out more about the changes to the requirements for visitor accommodation use in residential zones, review the Information Sheet VA1 – Changes to Requirements for Visitor Accommodation Use in Planning Schemes (pdf, 158.2 KB).
+To find out more about the changes to the requirements for visitor accommodation use in residential zones, review the Fact Sheet VA 1 – Changes to Requirements for Visitor Accommodation Use in Planning Schemes (pdf, 291.1 KB)

 A new Standard Application Package is also available for applications for visitor accommodation use in the residential zones: